On the diversity of strongly-interacting Type IIn supernovae: Mass-loss rate and mass of the CSM

 This test shows that the SNe in our sample indeed have the characteristics to produce HE neutrinos.
 We should stress that the parameters have some degeneracy and, in fact, multiple SN models could lead to the same neutrino flux.
 For example, a higher mass of the CSM disfavours neutrino production, but it can be compensated by a higher kinetic energy \citep{pitik2023}.

-For reference, we can apply the same analysis also to SN~2020faa, which has a derived kinetic energy and CSM mass and radius: $E_K=4.8\times10^{51}\;\mathrm{erg}$, $M_{CSM}=1\;M_{\odot}$, and $R_{CSM}=\mathrm{10^{14}-10^{15}\;cm}$ \citep{salmaso_faa_2023}.
+For reference, we can apply the same analysis also to SN~2020faa, a SN powered by hidden interaction, which has a derived kinetic energy and CSM mass and radius: $E_K=4.8\times10^{51}\;\mathrm{erg}$, $M_{CSM}=1\;M_{\odot}$, and $R_{CSM}=\mathrm{10^{14}-10^{15}\;cm}$ \citep{salmaso_faa_2023}.
 The small CSM radius disfavours SN~2020faa as a likely HE neutrino source, however, the kinetic energy and the CSM mass are in agreement with what is found for the other SNe in our sample.
 As mentioned, degeneracy in the parameters implies uncertainties that are difficult to disentangle but it is clear that high values of CSM mass and kinetic energy, hence requiring a massive progenitor, seem to be needed.